 Rose of Sharon, also called althea rose, is native to eastern Asia.
 The first plants were brought into this country as ornamentals.
 What is the rose of Sharon growth rate?
 They typically grow to 10 feet tall and each plant has many branches.

 Some plants are very fertile and scatter viable seeds every year.
 These grow quickly into seedlings in springtime.
-Unless you act quickly, you will have a little forest of rose of Sharon plants growing in your garden.
+Unless you act quickly, you will have a

 Because of this, the plants are considered rose of Sharon weeds in some states, even escaping cultivation and naturalizing in the wild throughout the southeast.
 In fact, four states report the species as invasive.
 As it naturalizes, it crowds out more desirable native plants.

 If you’ve planted rose of Sharon in your backyard, you shouldn’t panic.
 You can control this shrub quite easily if you are willing to put in the time before new shoots get out of control.

 When the rose of Sharon flowers finish blooming, deadheading them takes care of the invasiveness problem.
 Snip off each faded flower and the developing seed pod under it.
 That way, you won’t have to worry about seedlings growing.